CWO3 David Field

 After serving with the Marines for 22 years, David retired in 2013.
 Two years later, he started experiencing mobility issues.
 In 2017, he was diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
 The VA determined that David’s disease is service connected.

-Before his diagnosis, David was an avid skier and runner who completed almost 20 marathons and several triathlons.
-As his symptoms progressed, he took up cycling and bi-skiing.
+Before his diagnosis, David was an avid runner and cyclist who completed almost 20 marathons and several triathlons.
+As his symptoms progressed, when he could not run or ride, he enjoyed competing in almost every sport available in a wheelchair.
 He now enjoys listening to music, reading, and spending time with other Veterans.

 Over the past two years, David has become more reliant on his wheelchair, and he is currently in residence at a rehabilitation facility in San Diego.
 Receiving a specially adapted custom Homes For Our Troops home will provide David with the space necessary to have full time medical care, making it possible for him to live on his own.
 The freedom and independence he will regain in his new home will empower David to venture outside the home more, something he cannot easily do in his current situation.